-2 PRIMARY SUPPORTING MEMBERS WITHIN CARGO HOLD REGION
+2. PRIMARY SUPPORTING MEMBERS WITHIN CARGO HOLD REGION

-Flooded condition 2.1
+2.1 Flooded condition

 The requirements in this sub-article apply to the primary supporting members of watertight boundaries other than outer shell or tank boundaries, subject to lateral pressure in flooded condition.